- What is montelukast, and how does it work (mechanism of action)?

-What is montelukast, and how does it work (mechanism of action)?
+What is montelukast, and what is it used for?

 What are the side effects of montelukast?

-The most common side effects with montelukast are:
+The most common side effects of montelukast are:

 - headache,